dlenski/openconnect/PAN_GlobalProtect_protocol_doc.md

   keys and SPIs do **not** match; this is intentional.
 * SSL tunnel URL (`<ssl-tunnel-url>/ssl-tunnel-connect.sslvpn</ssl-tunnel-url>`) is the same on all servers I've seen
 * MTU is sent as zero (`<mtu>0</mtu>`) on all servers I've seen.
 This seems broken and useless.

+**Currently unknown:** what tags are included in the response to specify IPv6 configuration info, for a VPN which hands out IPv6 internal addresses?

 ```xml
 <?xml version='1.0' encoding='UTF-8'?>